pksunkara/pgx_ulid/README.md

 </details>

 ## Monotonicity

+Monotony ensures guarantees k-sorting order on the same postgres instance.

 This extension supports [monotonicity][] through `gen_monotonic_ulid()` function.
 To achive this, it uses PostgreSQL's shared memory and LWLock to store last generated ULID.